 Many of us have difficulty following through on our resolutions due to factors such as choosing unrealistic goals, not making them challenging enough and/or lacking the necessary motivation to stick with them.

-The following tips should help put you on the right course and assist you in staying committed to your most important goals for 2006.
+The following tips should help put you on the right course and assist you in staying committed to your most important goals.

 1. Start with a life vision

 If you don't know what you want your future to look like, how can you decide what areas of your life need to be worked on?
 Spend some quiet time TODAY reflecting on (and writing down) what is good, bad or incomplete.
 Then try to "see" your life if all of these areas were addressed and had become satisfactory to you.

 Clear away clutter.
 Go through paperwork, files, old bills and receipts, closets, drawers and storage containers.
 Decide what you need and will use and either throw out or give away all the rest.
 Put aside some time each week for this purpose.
 After you have cleaned out you can think about your existing systems for management and storage and see if these need reworking or just some fine-tuning.
 Keep ONE calendar to record all appointments, events, etc. Write down everything- don't rely on memory.

 3. Expand your horizons and make a commitment to learning something new

 Challenging yourself will infuse you with greater energy and sense of purpose.
 It will help build your self-esteem to realize you really are capable of more than you had previously believed.
 This new learning can also give you additional resources to assist you in your career, personal or love life.

 Choose goals that stretch your ability muscles, yet are realistic and therefore less vulnerable to failure.
 Don't respond to that negative inner voice that says; "oh, I'm not capable of that".
 Instead, focus on what you truly desire for your life and relationships and let this be your guide.